marina601/scooter-circle/README.md

 - Used carousel component from **Materialize** library to showcase the collection of products.
 - All images are clickble based on user accsess level:
   - For not loged in users once the image is clicked it will take them to the *login.html*
-  - For logged in users once the image is clicked it will take them directly to the *view_product*.html*, where they will be able full details of their chosen scooter, add reviews and view other user reviews.
+  - For logged in users once the image is clicked it will take them directly to the *view_product*.html*, where they will be able to see full details of their chosen scooter, add reviews and view other user reviews.
   - The carousel has setInterval function which moves to the next slide with time delay of 2 seconds
     - `$('.carousel').carousel();
     setInterval(function () {